 - Expand current articles with more subheadings to expand their reach

-- Identify top 10 competitors for your primary keyword
+- Identify the top 10 competitors for your primary keyword

 - Analyze each domain’s content